SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Using RTTC methods
 "You can create a reference type from a base type.
-This base type "may be class, interface or data type.
+This base type "may be a class, interface or data type.
 DATA(tdo_ref_1) = cl_abap_refdescr=>get( cl_abap_elemdescr=>get_t( ) ).
 DATA(tdo_ref_2) = cl_abap_refdescr=>get(
                     cl_abap_typedescr=>describe_by_name( 'ZCL_DEMO_ABAP_DYNAMIC_PROG' ) ).